 Advanced standing operates where there is evidence of completion of a like for like module at postgraduate level either from the CIPD or a CIPD accredited institution.
 Precise regulations on transfer from another CIPD accredited programme or nationally assessed centre are prescribed by CIPD.

-Students wishing to transfer into our programme are advised to contact the Membership and Studying CIPD Qualifications team on 0208 612 6208.
+Students wishing to transfer into our programme are advised to contact the Membership and Qualifications team at the CIPD on 0208 612 6208.

 If you do not meet the English language requirements, you may be eligible for our pre-sessional English programme which is taught at our Glasgow campus.